 At the graduate level, the Mechanical Engineering program aligns academic course work with research to prepare scholars in specialized areas within the field.

 Areas of specialization range from automatic controls, energy systems, fluid mechanics, heat transfer and solid mechanics to biomechanical engineering, MEMS and design.
 Through course work and guided research, the program prepares students to make original contributions in Mechanical Engineering and related fields.

 Stanford is consistently ranked among the world’s top institutions for post-graduate Mechanical Engineering studies.
 The National Research Council’s last study of American doctoral programs ranked Stanford No. 1 in Mechanical Engineering, while US News and World Report’s graduate school rankings have named Stanford’s ME program at No. 2.
 Incoming graduate students work one-on-one with faculty who are at the forefront of technological innovation.

-More information on the Mechanical Engineering graduate program is in the ME Graduate Handbook.
+Find more information on the Mechanical Engineering graduate program in the ME Graduate Handbook (SUNetID required).